 (3) Matilda of Lancaster, (c.
 1310- 5 May 1377) married William de Burgh, 3rd Earl of Ulster in 1327.
 They had one child, Elizabeth de Burgh, born 6 July 1332, who married Lionel of Antwerp, 1st Duke of Clarence, second son of Edward III on 15 August 1352 at the Tower of London and had a daughter Phillipa Plantagenet, who became the ancestress of the House of York.
 Matilda of Lancaster was married for a second time in 1344 to Ralph Ufford and had another daughter, Maud Ufford.

 (4) Joan of Lancaster, (about 1312-1345); married John de Mowbray, 3rd Baron Mowbray and had three children, Blanche de Mowbray (died 1409), married firstly John Segrave, secondly Robert Bertram, thirdly Thomas Poynings, fourthly Sir John Worth, and fifthly Sir John Wiltshire.
 Eleanor de Mowbray, married firstly Roger La Warre, Lord La Warre and secondly Sir Lewis de Clifford.
-John de Mowbray, 4th Baron Mowbray (25 June 1340-1368), who married Elizabeth de Segrave.
+John de Mowbray, 4th Baron Mowbray (25 June 1340-1368), married Elizabeth de Segrave.

 (5) Isabel of Lancaster, Abbess of Amesbury, (about 1317-after 1347)

 (6) Eleanor of Lancaster, (about 1318-1371/72) married (1) John De Beaumont and (2) 5 Feb.
-1344/5, Richard FitzAlan, 10th Earl of Arundel and became the mother Joan FitzAlan (1347/1348 - 7 April 1419), who married Humphrey de Bohun, 7th Earl of Hereford and became the mother of Mary de Bohun, who was in turn the mother of King Henry V.
+1344/5, Richard FitzAlan, 10th Earl of Arundel and became the mother Joan FitzAlan (1347/1348 - 7 April 1419), who married Humphrey de Bohun, 7th Earl of Hereford and became the mother of Mary de Bohun, who was, in turn, the mother of King Henry V.

 (7) Mary of Lancaster, (about 1320-1362), who married Henry de Percy, 3rd Baron Percy, and was the mother of Henry Percy, 1st Earl of Northumberland and the great grandmother of Harry Hotspur.